mfaisalkhatri/playwright-ts-web-automation/readme.md

 ## How to run the Tests?

+- Clone the repository in your local machine by using the following command in the terminal

+  - `git clone git@github.com:mfaisalkhatri/playwright-ts-web-automation.git`

+- Navigate to the root folder of the project and install all the dependencies using the following command

+  - `npm install`

 - Run the following command in the terminal

   ### 1. Running tests in local:
     -  `npm run test_local` >> Tests will run on Chrome browser on local machine

   ### 2. Running tests on LambdaTest Cloud Grid
-    - `npm run test_cloud` >> Tests will run on LambdaTest cloud platform on Chrome browser on Windows 10
+    - `npm run test_cloud` >> Tests will run on LambdaTest cloud platform on Chrome browser on MacOS Sonoma

 ## :question: Need Assistance?